 Manual Body Cavity Search

 The most intrusive search is a manual body cavity inspection, where police officers may remove or insert items into a suspect’s body cavities.
 Jails and prisons regularly perform these searches to ensure inmates aren’t smuggling drugs, weapons, or contraband into or out of the facility.
-These searches sometimes occur even if a prisoner has not been charged with a drug or weapons offense or violent crime—and without any credible evidence that the inmate was in possession of contraband.
+These searches sometimes occur even if a prisoner has not been charged with a drug or weapons offense or violent crime—and without any credible evidence that the inmate possessed contraband.
 Since these inspections are highly invasive, many courts prohibit body cavity intrusion without a warrant, probable cause, or a compelling need for action without time to secure a warrant.

-If you’ve been arrested on an OUI/DUI charge, domestic violence, disorderly conduct, or drug possession, you should speak to an experienced defense attorney as soon as possible.
-You can contact us online or call our office directly at (781) 740-0800 to schedule your free consultation with one of our top-notch defense lawyers.
-We have been proudly servicing clients throughout Norwell, Massachusetts, and surrounding areas such as Plymouth, Barnstable, Nantucket, and more.
+If you’ve been arrested on an OUI/DUI charge, drug possession, or drug trafficking charge, you should speak to a skilled criminal defense attorney in Massachusetts as soon as possible.
+You can contact us online or call our office directly to schedule your free consultation with one of our top-notch defense lawyers.
+We proudly represent clients throughout Norfolk County from our office in Norwell, Massachusetts, including the surrounding areas such as Plymouth, Barnstable, Nantucket, and more.

 Call or text (781) 740-0800 or complete a Free Case Evaluation form